How Traffickers Prey on America’s Youth: Jaco Booyens

 So it doesn't really matter who the administration is, although I believe it's a more favorable climate right now to get it done.

-So for that matter, it does matter.
+So for that matter, it does matter, but it's going to go through.

 We released the white paper.